 Kentucky International Convention Center

 Since re-opening its doors after a $207 million renovation, the Kentucky International Convention Center has created event experiences that bring guests to Louisville.

 “The most exciting two minutes in sports.”
-The Kentucky Derby takes place on the first Saturday in May every year, and typically draws a crowd of 155,000 people.
+The Kentucky Derby takes place on the first Saturday in September, and typically draws a crowd of 155,000 people.
 It is the longest continually held sporting event in America, and it is one of the most prestigious horse races in the world.

 The KFC Yum Center

 Home to major concerts, high-profile events and the University of Louisville athletics, The KFC Yum!
 Center has become one of the most exciting venues in the United States.

 Get to know one of Louisville’s most famous exports with this immersive experience: 44 bars and restaurants that excel in bourbon flights, cocktails, food, and great conversations.